Federal Reserve Act: Second Bank of the United States

 The Plan called for the establishment of a National Reserve Association with 15 regional district branches and 46 geographically dispersed directors primarily from the banking profession.
 The Reserve Association would make emergency loans to member banks, print money, and act as the fiscal agent for the U.S. government.
 State and nationally chartered banks would have the option of subscribing to specified stock in their local association branch.
 It is generally believed that the outline of the Plan had been formulated in a secret meeting on Jekyll Island in November 1910, which Aldrich and other well connected financiers attended.

-Since the Aldrich Plan gave too little power to the government, there was strong opposition to it from rural and western states because of fears that it would become a tool of bankers, specifically the Money Trust of NYC.
+Since the Aldrich Plan gave too little power to the government, there was strong opposition to it from rural and western states because of fears that it would become a tool of bankers, specifically the Money Trust of New York City.
 Indeed, from May 1912 through January 1913 the Pujo Committee, a subcommittee of the House Committee on Banking and Currency, held investigative hearings on the alleged Money Trust and its interlocking directorates.
 These hearings were chaired by Rep. Arsene Pujo, a Democratic representative from Louisiana.

 In the election of 1912, the Democratic Party won control of the White House and both chambers of Congress.
 The party's platform stated strong opposition to the Aldrich Plan.
 The platform also called for a systematic revision of banking laws in ways that would provide relief from financial panics, unemployment and business depression, and would protect the public from the "domination by what is known as the Money Trust."
 The final plan, however, was quite similar to the Aldrich Plan, with a few revisions.
 Sen. Carter Glass made these revisions, although the main premise of the Aldrich Plan was in there.
-Changes in the Banking and Currency System of the United States].
-House Report No. 69, 63rd Congress to accompany H.R.
-7837, submitted to the full House by Carter Glass, from the House Committee on Banking and Currency, September 9, 1913.
+Changes in the Banking and Currency System of the United States, House Report No. 69, 63rd Congress to accompany H.R.
+7837, from the House Committee on Banking and Currency, was submitted to the full House by Carter Glass, on September 9, 1913.
 A discussion of the deficiencies of the then current banking system as well as those in the Aldrich Plan and quotations from the 1912 Democratic platform are laid out in this report, pages 3–11.